y-yeah/moodygiphy/README.md

 ## Use this app on the server

-As of 25 March, this application is currently available at [Heroku](https://omykuji.herokuapp.com).
+As of 25 March 2019, this application is available at [Heroku](https://omykuji.herokuapp.com).

 ## Use this app locally